replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/preflights.md

 * /var/lib/docker has at least 30GiB total space and is less than 80% full.
 (Warn when more than 60% full).

+## Adding custom host preflights

+Additional host preflight checks can be added in the kURL installer spec under `spec.kurl.hostPreflights`.
+See the [kURL add-on docs](/docs/add-ons/kurl) for an example and additional information.
+See the [Troubleshoot docs](https://troubleshoot.sh/docs/preflight/introduction/) to learn more about writing Troubleshoot specs.